codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/populate-a-database-with-existing-data.md

 In this pipeline the database is populated with data from an SQL file.

-## The example PostgreSQL project
+## Example PostgreSQL project

 You can see the example project at [https://github.com/codefresh-contrib/preload-db-integration-tests](https://github.com/codefresh-contrib/preload-db-integration-tests){:target="\_blank"}.
 The repository contains a simple integration test and an SQL file that inserts test data.

-The SQL file creates a single table in the db:
+The SQL file creates a single table in the database:

  `preload.sql`
 {% highlight sql %}